 A team may be categorized as an exhibition team for several reasons.
-For example, they may have a player (or players) outside their region, or they may not have enough players for a team without picking up players locally.
-The tournament director must clear any exhibition team with the national office in Sacramento before allowing the team to compete.
+They may have a player (or players) outside their region, or they may not have enough players for a team without picking up players locally.
+The tournament director must request, and receive, approval for any exhibition team with the national office in Sacramento before allowing the team to compete.
 In addition, exhibition teams cannot win awards and their record will not count in the official standings.
 They will play solely for exhibition.